segunolalive/api/docs/README.md

 ### Password Reset

-The API checks the validity of the reset token, that it hasn't expired, and matches the encrypted email address contained in the code to the one provided.
-It must be a GET request, since we can’t do POST requests from email clients.
-This endpoint generates a random temporary password for the user and sends it to their email address.
+The API checks the validity of the reset token, that it hasn't expired, and the email address contained in the token payload matches one in the database.

+It uses a GET request so user can be requested from email clients.

+This endpoint generates a random password for the user and sends it to their email address.
+The user is encourage to change this password as soon as possible.

 ```http
 GET /[env]/auth/password/reset/[reset-token]